Bangladesh Liberation War: Language controversy

-In 1948, Governor-General Muhammad Ali Jinnah declared that "Urdu, and only Urdu" would be the federal language of Pakistan.
-However, Urdu was historically prevalent only in the north, central, and western region of the subcontinent; whereas in East Bengal, the native language was Bengali, one of the two most easterly branches of the Indo-European languages.
-The Bengali-speaking people of Pakistan constituted over 56% of the country's population.
+In 1948, Governor-General Muhammad Ali Jinnah declared that "Urdu, and only Urdu" would be Pakistan's federal language.
+But Urdu was historically prevalent only in the north, central, and western subcontinent; in East Bengal, the native language was Bengali, one of the two most easterly branches of the Indo-European languages.
+Bengali speakers constituted over 56% of Pakistan's population.

 The government stand was widely viewed as an attempt to suppress the culture of the eastern wing.
 The people of East Bengal demanded that their language be given federal status alongside Urdu and English.
-The Language Movement began in 1948, as civil society protested the removal of the Bengali script from currency and stamps, which were in place since the British Raj.
+The Language Movement began in 1948, as civil society protested the removal of Bengali script from currency and stamps, which were in place since the British Raj.

 The movement reached its climax in 1952, when on 21 February, the police fired on protesting students and civilians, causing several deaths.
 The day is revered in Bangladesh as the Language Movement Day.
-Later, in memory of the deaths in 1952, UNESCO declared 21 February as International Mother Language Day in November 1999.
+In memory of the deaths, UNESCO declared 21 February International Mother Language Day in November 1999.

 Disparities

-Although East Pakistan had a larger population, West Pakistan dominated the divided country politically and received more money from the common budget.
+Although East Pakistan had the larger population, West Pakistan dominated the divided country politically and received more money from the common budget.

 East Pakistan was already economically disadvantaged at the time of Pakistan's creation yet this economic disparity only increased under Pakistani rule.
-Factors included not only the deliberate state discrimination in developmental policies but also the fact that the presence of the country's capital and more immigrant businessmen in the Western wing directed greater government allocations there.
-Due to low numbers of native businessmen in East Pakistan, substantial labour unrest and a tense political environment, there were also much lower foreign investments in the eastern wing.
+Factors included not only the deliberate state discrimination in developmental policies but also the fact that the presence of the country's capital and more immigrant businessmen in the Western Wing directed greater government allocations there.
+Due to low numbers of native businessmen in East Pakistan, substantial labor unrest and a tense political environment, there were also much lower foreign investments in the eastern wing.
 The Pakistani state's economic outlook was geared towards urban industry, which was not compatible with East Pakistan's mainly agrarian economy.

-Bengalis were under-represented in the Pakistan military.
-Officers of Bengali origin in the different wings of the armed forces made up just 5% of overall force by 1965; of these, only a few were in command positions, with the majority in technical or administrative posts.
-West Pakistanis believed that Bengalis were not "martially inclined" unlike Pashtuns and Punjabis; the "martial races" notion was dismissed as ridiculous and humiliating by Bengalis.
+Also, Bengalis were underrepresented in the Pakistani military.
+Officers of Bengali origin in the different wings of the armed forces made up just 5% of the overall force by 1965; of these, only a few were in command positions, with the majority in technical or administrative posts.
+West Pakistanis believed that Bengalis were not "martially inclined", unlike Pashtuns and Punjabis; Bengalis dismissed the "martial races" notion as ridiculous and humiliating.

-Moreover, despite huge defence spending, East Pakistan received none of the benefits, such as contracts, purchasing and military support jobs.
-The Indo-Pakistani War of 1965 over Kashmir also highlighted the sense of military insecurity among Bengalis, as only an under-strength infantry division and 15 combat aircraft without tank support were in East Pakistan to thwart any Indian retaliations during the conflict.
+Moreover, despite huge defense spending, East Pakistan received none of the benefits, such as contracts, purchasing and military support jobs.
+The Indo-Pakistani War of 1965 over Kashmir also highlighted the sense of military insecurity among Bengalis, as only an under-strength infantry division and 15 combat aircraft without tank support were in East Pakistan to repulse any Indian retaliations during the conflict.